Peace by Piece:

 I proposed the idea to The Norwalk Children's Foundation, which was funding projects to bring opportunity and enrichment to underserved kids.
 They funded my project and helped me partner with the Norwalk Housing Authority to secure a work space, and recruit adult mentors.
 Our first volunteers were residents of Senior Court, a housing complex for senior citizens.

 The Community Room at Senior Court Housing has been our meeting place since 2008.
 We call it The Quilt House.
-Since then four of the original volunteers, Ernestine Cobb, Viola Sears, Sandra Naraboine, and Dot Byrd are still helping out.
+Since then some of the original volunteers, Viola Sears, Sandra Naraborn, and Dot Byrd are still helping out.
 Many more adults from around the city have joined us, and I have worked with hundreds of different youth quilters over the years.
 We make quilts for personal use and as gifts.
 We have also made art quilts which hang in public places like the Norwalk Public Libraries, Norwalk Community College and Stepping Stones Museum for Children.
 We have become a family and we call ourselves Peace by Piece: The Norwalk Community Quilt Project.